metaplex-foundation/docs/docs/sugar/developer/01-bring-your-own-uploader.md

     /// Name (file name) of the asset. pub name: String,
     /// Content of the asset - either a file path or the string
-    /// representation fo its content.
+    /// representation of its content.
     pub content: String,
     /// Type of the asset.
     pub data_type: DataType,